jxmot/Toolbox/README.md

 * Typical API development and testing.
 * Analyzing web based hardware (*such as IP cameras*) APIs.

 A very useful feature is the ability to *share* Postman collections.
 Collections are saved URLs that you can create and add to a named collection.
-And they can be shared! **<- VERIFY!!!**
+And they can be shared!
+You only need to sign-in to Postman.

 ## Wire Frame and Diagram Editors